 Secretary: Anne Nudd

-Anne has been the Honorary Secretary for Gaddesden Place since March 2009 and enjoys attending the fund raising activities we hold throughout the year.
-Anne’s daughter, Alex, also shares her love of horses and has recently begun volunteering as part of her Duke of Edinburgh Award scheme.
+Anne has been the Honorary Secretary for Gaddesden Place since March 2009 and enjoys attending the fundraising activities we hold throughout the year.
+Anne’s daughter, Alex, also shares her love of horses and volunteered as part of her Duke of Edinburgh award.

 Margaret spent all of her previous life either teaching in secondary schools or being with horses so RDA appeared to be the natural progression.
-She spent time in Singapore and Tokyo as an instructor and active member of different riding for the disabled groups, and after retiring from A level teaching in the UK, began volunteering at Gaddesden.
-Margaret is the Group Organiser for the riders, an instructor with a Level 2 coaching certificate and a Trustee.
+She spent time in Singapore and Tokyo as an instructor and active member of different riding for the disabled groups and, after retiring from A level teaching in the UK, began volunteering at Gaddesden.
+Margaret became Chair in 2018 and is also an instructor with a Level 2 coaching certificate.

 Being a games maker at The London 2012 Olympic Games was the catalyst for Karen to continue volunteering and together with her love of horses, this led her to RDA.
 She works with the horses and the riders as a volunteer - and in 2013 also became a trustee where she helps in all aspects of the Centre’s challenging fundraising and social media programme.